ananthakrishna7/ananthakrishna7.github.io/content/Semester 5/Embedded Systems/Chapter 3 - ARM Programming/Cheatsheet.md

 >[!warning] This cheatsheet is incomplete.
-Check other notes on the topic, or the textbook for a complete version
+Check other notes on the topic, or the textbook for a complete version.
 ## Data Processing instructions
 ### Arithmetic
 ```arm-asm